10up/wpacceptance/docs/index.md

 $I->selectOptions( '.select', 'value-to-select' );
 ```

-Since WP Assure is built on WP Snapshots, the `wpsnapshots` user is always available as a super admin with password, `password`.
+Since WP Acceptance is built on WP Snapshots, the `wpsnapshots` user is always available as a super admin with password, `password`.

 Since `$I` is literally interacting with a browser, we can do anything a browser can: click on elements, follow links, get specific DOM elements, run JavaScript, resize the browser, refresh the page, interact with forms, move the mouse, interact with the keyboard, etc.